vladimirvivien/community/contributors/design-proposals/storage/container-storage-interface.md

 If the operation fails, the external-attacher will:

-1. Ensure the `VolumeAttachment.Status.IsAttached` field remains true to indicate the volume is not yet detached.
+1. Ensure the `VolumeAttachment.Status.Attached` field remains true to indicate the volume is not yet detached.
 2. Set the `VolumeAttachment.Status.DetachError` field detailing the error.
 3. Create an event against the Kubernetes API associated with the `VolumeAttachment` object to inform users what went wrong.